Nukesor/pueue/README.md

 ![Pueue](https://raw.githubusercontent.com/Nukesor/images/master/pueue.gif)

-Pueue is a command-line task management tool for sequential and parallel execution of long running tasks.
+Pueue is a command-line task management tool for sequential and parallel execution of long-running tasks.
 If you break it down, it's a manager that processes a queue of shell commands.
 On top of that, there are a lot of convenience features and abstractions.